dectalk/api/README.md

 1. A Windows 7 Machine (Can be Virtual)
 2. node.js (and npm)
-3. A copy of `say.exe`.
-You can get one from Snoopi Botten's site: http://theflameofhope.co/
+3. A copy of DECtalk.
+You can install a copy from Snoopi Botton's Website here: http://theflameofhope.co/dectalkreader1/DECtalkMain.zip
 4. A `RethonkDB` database.

 ### Let's get painting!